pjotrp/yaj/doc/DESIGN.md

 the authority, i.e., the git repositories are the authority.
 This implies that a basic version can run without a database (though it may miss out on search capabilities and auto-completion).

+## Metadata

+Metadata is critical for findability and interoperability of data sources.
+Linked data and ontologies are established technologies to achieve just that.
+Even so, we don't want to impose formal ontologies on researchers.

+The solution is make it easy to create metadata (normally as key-value pairs).
+This metadata may be improved over time and grow towards formal standards.
+That implies that metadata must be changeable over time.

+Metadata is stored as JSON-LD in a git repository.
+Simple updates can be done in the repository.